miniflux/website/content/docs/configuration.md

 Miniflux can use a configuration file and environment variables.

 The configuration file is loaded first if specified.
-Environment variables takes precedence over the options defined in the configuration file.
+Environment variables take precedence over the options defined in the configuration file.

+Boolean options accept the following values (case-insensitive): 1/0, yes/no, true/false, on/off.
+For variables ending in <code>_FILE</code>, the value is a path to a file that contains the corresponding secret value.

 - [Configuration Options](#options)
 - [Configuration File](#config-file)